jknack/handlebars.java/README.md

 Beside the ```null``` cache Handlebars.java provides three more implementations:

-1. ```ConcurrentMapTemplateCache```: a template cache implementation built on top of a ```ConcurrentMap```.
+1. ```ConcurrentMapTemplateCache```: a template cache implementation built on top of a ```ConcurrentMap``` that detects changes in files automatically.
+This implementation works very well in general, but there is a small window where two or more threads can compile the same template.
+This isn't a huge problem with Handlebars.java because the compiler is very very fast.
+But if for some reason you don't want this, you can use the ```HighConcurrencyTemplateCache``` template cache.

-2. ```HighConcurrencyTemplateCache```: a template cache implementation built on top of ```ConcurrentMap``` with all the design techniques described in [Java Concurrency in Practice](http://www.amazon.com/Java-Concurrency-Practice-Brian-Goetz/dp/0321349601)
+2. ```HighConcurrencyTemplateCache```: a template cache implementation built on top of ```ConcurrentMap``` that detects changes in files automatically.
+This cache implementation eliminate the window created by ```ConcurrentMapTemplateCache``` to ```zero```.
+It follows the patterns described in [Java Concurrency in Practice](http://www.amazon.com/Java-Concurrency-Practice-Brian-Goetz/dp/0321349601) and ensure that a template will be compiled just one time regardless of the number of threads.

 3. ```GuavaTemplateCache```: a template cache implementation built on top of [Google Guava](https://code.google.com/p/guava-libraries/wiki/CachesExplained).
 Available in [handlebars-guava-cache module](https://github.com/jknack/handlebars.java/tree/master/handlebars-guava-cache)

-These two implementations are able to detect files changes and reload them in an efficient way.

-Finally, you can configure Handlebars.java to use a cache by:
+You can configure Handlebars.java to use a cache by:

 ```
 Handlebars hbs = new Handlebars()